Lynch School of Education and Human Development

 Expanding the Human Imagination

 By providing us with new paradigms and new information, universities have the capacity to spur people to think differently, expanding our approaches to problems and potential solutions.
 Through education, we progress beyond conventional ways for understanding the world and discover unexpected patterns.

 As a community of scholars and practitioners, we have an obligation to help people realize their aspirations, increase access to societal opportunities, and lift up those who have fewer advantages.
 We engage in individuals’ lives and build social contexts that promote justice, equality, and a sense of community.

 Introduction to Graduate Programs

-The Department of Teacher Education/Special Education and Curriculum and Instruction prepares educational leaders for instructional and administrative roles in public and private schools, in institutions of higher education, and in related organizations.
+The Department of Teaching, Curriculum, and Society (TCS) prepares educational leaders for instructional and administrative roles in public and private schools, in institutions of higher education, and in related organizations.
 The intent is to provide a blend of scholarship, disciplined inquiry, and professional experiences that will develop the sound understanding, practical skills, ethical values, and social responsibilities that are required of competent educators.

 Student programs are individualized under the guidance of a faculty advisor, with special consideration given to each student’s career goals and licensure requirements.
 The list of specific courses required for each program is available on the Lynch School website under Programs of Study.

 Department of Educational Leadership and Higher Education

 The Department of Educational Leadership and Higher Education prepares educational administrators and leaders of educational institutions ranging from pre-schools, to K-12, public, Catholic, charter schools to universities, to post graduate institutions.
 Graduates are prepared to bring perspectives from sociology, psychology, history, and philosophy, as well as social justice and public policy to their analysis and articulation of educational issues.
 Course work and field-based learning experiences develop reflective practitioners who integrate theory with practice.
 Courses in the department encompass these primary themes: